Alabama vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Alabama vs. Purdue BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest features the No. 4 Purdue Boilermakers (8-1) and the Alabama Crimson Tide (6-2) facing off at Coca-Cola Coliseum (on December 9) at 1:30 PM.
-This matchup, according to our computer prediction, will result in an 83-78 victory for Purdue, who is a small favorite based on our model.
+Saturday's game between the No. 4 Purdue Boilermakers (8-1) and the Alabama Crimson Tide (6-2) at Coca-Cola Coliseum has a projected final score of 83-78 based on our computer prediction, with Purdue taking home the win.
+Game time is at 1:30 PM on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!